david-crosby/SupportMenuBar/README.md

 # Support Menu Bar

+** THIS IS A LEARNING PROJECT - NOT PRODUCTION CODE

 A native macOS menu bar application providing quick access to device, network, and proxy information for support purposes.

 ## Features